 Your Privacy is Extremely Important to Us

 Stone Giant is committed to ensuring that your privacy is protected.
-All personal identity information that you choose to provide to Stone Giant while using this website, will only be used in accordance with this privacy statement.
+All personal identifying information that you choose to provide to Stone Giant while using this website, will only be used in accordance with this privacy statement.

 - We are thoughtful about the personal information we ask you to provide and the personal information that we collect about you through the operation of our services.